aiven/devportal/docs/products/mysql/concepts/mysql-backups.rst

 ========================

 Aiven for MySQL databases are automatically backed-up, with full backups daily, and binary logs recorded continuously.
-The number of stored backups and backup retention time depends on the service plan.
+The number of stored backups and backup retention time depends on your `Aiven service plan <https://aiven.io/pricing?product=mysql&tab=plan-comparison>`_.
 Full backups are version-specific binary backups, which when combined with binlog allow for consistent recovery to a specific point in time (PITR).

 MySQL backups and encryption
 ----------------------------